vmath20/audio-rehab/README.md

 For a comprehensive guide on the simulator’s features and step-by-step usage instructions, please refer to the [User Manual](User%20Manual.pdf).

 ## Methodology
 This project leverages a novel AI-based gamification approach to neuromotor therapy, focusing on enhancing traditional stroke rehabilitation exercises.
 The system provides multi-modal feedback, integrating both visual and auditory cues to stimulate attention and motivation.
-For a deeper understanding, refer to the [Evaluation Paper](VMPaper.pdf) for a summary of the project's design, methods, and user evaluation.

 ## Contributing
 Contributions are welcome!
 To contribute: